 Social anxiety and depression can feed off of one another.
 When a person is depressed, they are less able to effectively problem-solve.
 Their ability to seek social support and assistance is impaired and because they are frequently isolated and others may not fully notice.

 When a person with social anxiety and depression is seeking therapy the therapist and client should carefully examine all the symptoms before determining what to treat first and how to treat it.
-If you think that you may be experiencing social anxiety and depression consult the checklist.

 Medical information obtained from this website is not intended as a substitute for professional care.
 If you have or suspect you have a problem, you should consult a healthcare provider.